U.S. Geological Survey Manual

 B. Occupational Safety and Health Act of 1970, as amended.

-E. DOI Manual Part 485, Safety and Occupational Health Program.
+E. Department of the Interior (DOI) Manual Part 485 Safety and Occupational Health Program.

 4. Policy.
-This chapter sets forth the policy for administering the USGS OSH Program.
+This chapter sets forth the policy for administering the Bureau OSH Program.
 It is the policy of the USGS to:

 B. Include occupational safety and health as an integral part of every operation.

-C. Hold managers and supervisors accountable and provide them with recognition for successful implementation and management of the program within their scope of authority and responsibility.
+C. Hold managers and supervisors accountable and provide them with recognition for successful implementation and management of the program within the scope of their authority and responsibility.

-D. Establish and maintain a staff of occupational safety and health professionals and collateral duty safety program coordinators at appropriate levels within the organization to advise management in the development and implementation of an effective occupational safety and health program.
+D. Establish and maintain a staff of safety and health professionals meeting Office of Personnel Management standard GS-018/803/690 and collateral duty safety program coordinators at appropriate levels within the organization to advise management in the development and implementation of an effective occupational safety and health program.

 F. Provide personnel with the supervision, knowledge, and skills necessary to safely perform their assigned tasks.